-From coast to coast, these family-friendly playgrounds are great choices for spring getaways with kids of all ages.
+From coast to coast, these 5 family-friendly playgrounds are the perfect U.S. beach destinations for spring getaways with kids of all ages

-Spring beach trips are a fantastic way for families to make new memories by the ocean before the summer crowds arrive.
+Spring trips to U.S. beach destinations are a fantastic way for families to make new memories by the ocean before the summer crowds arrive.
 They provide the perfect opportunity for parents and kids to relax and rejuvenate.
 Spring beach vacations are often an excellent value as well, since rates for accommodations at this time are often considerably lower than during the prime summer season.

-We’ve rounded up five ideal beach locations for spring family trips.
+We’ve rounded up five ideal beach destinations for spring family trips.
 Each is slightly different, as every family’s idea of the perfect beach vacation isn’t the same.
-If you’re looking for the best place for a spring getaway, here are five beach destinations that offer something unique for every member of your family.
+If you’re looking for the best place for a spring getaway, here are five beach towns that offer something unique for every member of your family.

 Amelia Island, Florida

-Amelia Island is located about 30 minutes from Jacksonville International Airport in Northern Florida.
+Florida is the first state that comes to mind when thinking about U.S. beach destinations for a warm family trip.
+Amelia Island, located about 30 minutes from Jacksonville International Airport in Northern Florida, is a phenomenal locale.
 Connected to the mainland by two bridges, Amelia Island features 13 miles of wide sandy beaches and a wealth of attractions.
-From Fort Clinch at the northern end to the high dunes at the south, vacationers will find plenty of appealing areas for relaxing and playing in the sand on this lovely Florida isle.
+From Fort Clinch at the northern end to the high dunes at the south, vacationers will find plenty of appealing areas for relaxing and playing in the sand on this lovely Florida island.
 Families enjoy beachcombing for seashells and shark teeth, taking a scenic cruise tour with Amelia River Cruises, biking or hiking at Egan’s Creek Greenway and learning about local wildlife at the Amelia Island Nature Center.